TheTechRobo/bullseye/README.md

 # bullseye
 Bullseye is an upload target designed for use with Chromebot v2.
 However, it is very generic, and can be used in almost any kind of circumstance.

+## Warning
+Bullseye is still experimental.
+It does not currently have full testing, and is not yet used in any production software.
+Use with caution.

 ## General idea
 Bullseye was based heavily on this design doc: https://s3.services.ams.aperture-laboratories.science/rewby/public/85ba4e62-8d5a-4b81-b410-08575da464b6/HTTP%20Packer%20Design%20Doc.pdf.
 Reading through that design doc will help you understand how Bullseye works.
 Please note that the protocol is not exactly the same as is outlined in the design doc.